Yep, that’s me and my three kids.

 - Don’t make the mistake of making the call too soon.
 If you don’t have pain and you are still trying to lose the baby bump, give it time.
 Your mid-section took 9 months to get to that size.
 The 6-week snapback is not a realistic expectation for many, no matter what Instagram and Pinterest say. lol

 - Keep your bowels moving well.
 Constipation may not worsen Diastasis, but it won’t make it better either.
 Excessive regular bearing down for bowel movements has other health implications that are worth avoiding.
-(Check out my post about that too.)
+(Check out my post about abdominal pain and constipation here)

 - If you are worried that it isn’t improving, ask your doctor about it.
 Physical therapy may be an option, and in extreme circumstances, surgery.
 Don’t be afraid to ask.